Upon waking 0n the cushioned couch, Gael turned to Dr.Murray.

 "Did you see him?"
 He worded the question impatiently.

-Doctor Curtis took a long drag from his cigar, drooping his head to the side.
+Doctor Murray took a long drag from his cigar, drooping his head to the side.
 "Do you believe that?"

 Gael shook her head.
 "I don't want to."